P13N: Personalization in Generative AI Workshop

 Personalization Challenge

-We will host two key challenges that address critical problems in the personalization of generative models: multi-concept image personalization and video personalization.
+We will host a challenge that address critical problems in the personalization of generative models: multi-concept image personalization.

 Multi-concept personalization challenge: Current approaches often struggle with concept interference, identity loss, or compositional failures when combining multiple concepts.
 This challenge will focus on methods that accurately integrate multiple personalized concepts (e.g., a custom character, specific objects, or artistic styles) while maintaining semantic consistency.